nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 - 2.04.A01.14) Broad reforms to the foster care system to ensure that every child in need of alternative care receives care and stability in family-based environments.

-- 2.04.A01.15) School and community-based programs for early detection and prevention of psych osocial and mental health issues in children.
+- 2.04.A01.15) School and community-based programs for early detection and prevention of psychosocial and mental health issues in children.

 ### 2.05) A contented youth - Cultured, independent thinkers

 #### Introduction [2.05]

-In Sri Lanka, 38% of the total population, that is approximately 8.5 million individuals belong to young generation.
+I n Sri Lanka, 38% of the total population, that is approximately 8.5 million individuals belong to young generation.
 Since the independence, youth in Sri Lanka have experienced unsatisfactory lives.
 Particularly over the last seven decades, the prevailing political system and culture have prevented them from effective political participation.
 The three major uprisings in the North and South in recent decades, during which hundreds of thousands of young people lost their lives, were driven by the unfulfilled dreams of a youth that the political establishment failed to satisfy.

 Contributing factors to this discontent include limited educational opportunities, restricted access to economic participation, insufficient opportunities for youth to engage in technological and communication advancements, the inability to live as equal members of society without being subjected to external pressures, and the lack of means to live with dignity and respect.
 The massive youth-led people’s struggle of 2022, which arose against economic hardship is one that extended beyond mere economic demands to call for a systemic change within the country.
 However, the core objectives of this movement were not achieved.
 All this highlight that the youth has represented and still represent a marginalized and overlooked group, despite being the most capable and powerful force that could contribute to the future development of the country.